* Yen hits lowest level vs euro since August 2011

 * Progress in U.S. fiscal talks boost hopes of a deal

-SINGAPORE, Dec 19 (Reuters) - The yen hit a 16-month low against the euro on Wednesday, weighed down by expectations the Bank of Japan will unveil more monetary stimulus on Thursday, after a two-day policy meeting.
+LONDON, Dec 19 (Reuters) - The yen hit a 16-month low against the euro on Wednesday, dragged down by expectations the Bank of Japan will unveil more monetary stimulus when its two-day policy meeting ends on Thursday.

-The euro hit its strongest level against the yen since August 2011 and also touched a 7-1/2-month high versus the dollar, as tentative signs of progress in U.S. budget talks helped bolster demand for riskier assets.
+The euro climbed to its strongest level against the yen since August 2011 and also touched a 7-1/2 month high versus the dollar, as tentative signs of progress in U.S. budget talks helped improve market sentiment.

-The euro rose to as high as $1.3256 on trading platform EBS, its strongest level since early May.
-It last changed hands at $1.3246, up 0.1 percent on the day at $1.3247, edging higher after data showed the German Ifo business climate index rose slightly more than expected in December.
+The euro rose to a high of $1.3256 on trading platform EBS, its strongest level since early May.
+It was last up 0.15 percent on the day at $1.3247, edging higher after data showed the German Ifo business climate index rose slightly more than expected in December.

-Persistent yen-selling interest from non-Japanese players in the dollar against the yen, as well as in cross/yen pairs, has helped to drag the yen lower, said Jesper Bargmann, Asia head of G11 spot FX for RBS in Singapore.
+Persistent yen-selling interest from non-Japanese players has helped to drag the yen lower, said Jesper Bargmann, Asia head of G11 spot FX for RBS in Singapore.
 He expected the dollar to stay supported ahead of BOJ’s policy decision on Thursday.

-“I don’t think we’re going to break back down through 83.70 before the BOJ announcement tomorrow,” said Bargmann at RBS.
+“I don’t think we’re going to break back down through 83.70 before the BOJ announcement tomorrow,” Bargmann said.

 Fourteen of 19 economists polled by Reuters last week said they expected the BOJ to ease this week, most likely by increasing its 91 trillion yen ($1 trillion) asset buying and lending programme by up to 10 trillion yen.

 Investors are also focused on whether the BOJ will raise its inflation target.
-Several sources familiar with the BOJ’s thinking have said the central bank will consider no later than January whether to adopt a 2 percent inflation target.
+Several sources familiar with the BOJ’s thinking have said the central bank will consider no later than January whether to adopt a 2 percent target.